What is the Infrastructure-as-a-Service (IaaS) Model?

 Infrastructure-as-a-Service (IaaS)

 Infrastructure-as-a-Service is an umbrella term to refer to a collection of tools and methodologies used to support cloud computing.
-The model revolves around a cloud computing provider offering an abstraction, or layer, on top of the infrastructure, tools, and a variety of pre-configured services, that makes it easy for organisations to provision computing, networking, and storage services through a well-defined API.
+The model revolves around a cloud computing provider offering an abstraction, or layer, on top of the infrastructure, tools, and a variety of pre-configured services, that make it easy for organisations to provision computing, networking, and storage services through a well-defined API.

 The laaS paradigm is similar to utility computing in that it is based on the concept of offering computer services in the same way that utilities are offered.
 That is, you only pay for the processing power, disc space, and other resources that you really use.